-- The Association will support NACD to change Emergency Watershed Protection Program (EWPP) funding authority so that funds are available for use as authorized for the Federal Emergency Management Agency (FEMA) and the Emergency Conservation Program (ECP) following a disaster event.
-2023 - 2.
-The Association will seek increased funding for the statewide CCAP, established in NCGS-106 Article 73.
+- 6. The Association will seek increased funding for the statewide CCAP, established in NCGS-106 Article 73.
 The Association requests an increase in the amount of recurring funding to \$1.5 million for BMP funding and \$225,000 for technical assistance to assist Districts with delivery of Community Conservation.
-2023 - 3.
-The Association will request that the General Assembly provide \$20 million in recurring funding for the Streamflow Rehabilitation Program sufficient to meet ongoing program needs.
-2023 - 4.
+2023 - 7.
 The Association will request the Governor and the General Assembly raise the annual recurring appropriation from \$5 million to \$15 million for the NC Agricultural Development and Farmland Preservation Trust Fund.
-2023 - 5.
-The Association will request that the Governor and the NC General Assembly increase the appropriation of recurring funds made available each year to reimburse District Supervisors for necessary travel and training expenses to conduct their official duties by the number sufficient to meet the needs and increase matching funds by \$240,000 during the FY2023 budget process.
+2023 - 8.
+The Association will request that the Governor and the NC General Assembly increase the appropriation of recurring funds made available each year to reimburse District Supervisors for necessary travel and training expenses to conduct their official duties by the number sufficient to meet the needs and increase matching funds by \$240,000 during the current budget process.
 The Association President, the Commission Chairman, and Director of the Division, will work in concert with NCDA&CS, the Governor and the General Assembly to achieve this priority funding need.
-2022 - 6.
-The Association will seek increased funding for the ACSP best management practices and technical assistance.
-The Association will request additional amounts of \$4.0 million for best management practices and \$600,000 for District technical assistance.
-2023 - 7.
-The Association will seek an additional recurring appropriation of \$1,000,000 for the Agricultural Water Resources Assistance Program (AgWRAP) for financial and technical assistance.
+2024 - 9.
+The Association will seek an additional recurring appropriation of \$1,000,000 for the Agricultural Water Resources Assistance Program (AgWRAP) for financial and \$215,000 for technical assistance.
 Funding should not come from a reduction in other soil and water conservation cost share programs.
-2014 - 8.
-The Association is on record as requesting the NC General Assembly and County Government in NC adding potential benefits for land owners who sign-up and participate in Voluntary Agriculture Districts (VAD) or Enhanced Voluntary Agriculture Districts (EVAD).
-2020

-- 9. The Association shall request that the General Assembly specify in District Law (N.C.G.S.
+2014, 2024, 2025 - 10.
+The Association shall request that the General Assembly specify in District Law (N.C.G.S.
 139) that the mileage reimbursement rate for District Supervisors shall equal the current business standard mileage rate set by the Internal Revenue Service.
-2023 - 10.
-The Association shall work with NACD and other partners to support an increase in the federal funding rate for the construction phase of the PL-566 Watershed Rehabilitation Program from the current cost share rate of 65% federal and 35% local to a cost share rate of 100% federal and 0% local when the project is designed to meet the federal NRCS standard.
-Furthermore, the Association shall work with NACD and other partners to allow a construction cost share rate of 65% federal and 35% local when the rehabilitation project is designed to meet applicable State Dam Safety hydrologic criteria for principal and auxiliary spillways with concurrence from appropriate State Dam Safety officials and the NRCS Conservation Engineering Division.
 2023 - 11.
 The Association requests change in legislation to authorize the FSA Farm, Tract, and Field Number to be included as an additional eligibility criteria for the ACSP and AgWRAP.
-2023
+2023 - 12.
+The Association requests that the Division establish a "Soil Health Program" and seek funding for BMPs that improve soil health just as the ACSP funds BMPs to improve water quality.
+2024 - 13.
+The Association will work with the Division and the NC General Assembly to secure adequate staffing support for Technical Assistance and Engineering.
+2025